Who we are

 The German Wine Fund was established as a legal entity under public law in the federal German wine law of 29 August 1961.
-It is supported by the wine industry and subject to the statutory supervision of the Federal Ministry for Nutrition, Agriculture and Consumer Protection.
+It is supported by the wine industry and subject to the statutory supervision of the Federal Ministry for Nutrition and Agriculture.
 Today, it is subject to the current stipulations of the German wine law.

 The German Wine Institute was founded in 1949 as a privately operated initiative, a legal entity comparable with a PLC (public limited company – or in German, GmbH) under the name “Deutsche Weinwerbung” (German Wine Promotion).
 The sole shareholder is the German Wine Fund.